 - Diabetes reading – Equal or above 200 mg/dl

 Another important number that the ADA prescribes is the A1C number, which is also popularly known as Glycated Hemoglobin, Glycosylated Hemoglobin, Hemoglobin A1C, and HbA1c.

 This is a very important number that basically describes how well your blood sugar has been controlled over the past 2 to 3 months.
 It also tells your diabetes control team how effectively your overall diabetes control plan is working.
 In a nutshell, your A1C Control = FPG Control + PPG Control.

 Book Your HB A1C Test Here.

-Why is it important to know FPG, PPG and HB A1C Numbers?
+Why is it important to know FPG, PPG & HBA1C numbers?

-The A1C test measures what percentage of your haemoglobin is coated with sugar (glycated).
-Haemoglobin is a protein in the red blood cells that carries oxygen.
+The A1C test measures what percentage of your hemoglobin is coated with sugar (glycated).
+Hemoglobin is a protein in the red blood cells that carries oxygen.
 The higher the A1C level, the poorer is your blood sugar control and the higher is the risk of developing diabetes-related complications.
 The A1C test plays a vital role in predicting prediabetes, type 1 diabetes, and type 2 diabetes.